raul-izquierdo/english/sources/vocabulary/By Topic/Technology and Communications.$.md

 según ...= according to
     ?
 Según el periódico, la noticia es cierta : `According to the newspaper, the news is true`

+salir en los medios
+    = to appear in the media
+    ?
+El artista salió en los medios por su nueva canción : `The artist appeared in the media for his new song` ?
+La noticia salió en los medios : `The news appeared in the media`

 ## Telephone